 I have a bad back.
 Will I be able to do Pilates?

 You should always consult your physician before starting any fitness routine.
 However, Pilates is a discipline designed with back rehabilitation in mind.
-Many people significantly alleviate back and other pain through a consistent Pilates practice.
+Many people significantly alleviate back and other pain through consistent Pilates practice.

 It is very important that you communicate clearly with your instructor about any diagnosed conditions and pain experienced both inside and outside the Studio.
 Based on this information, she will be able to modify the exercises to accommodate your limitations and, in many cases, address the underlying issues.